Orangeburg County assistance programs.

-Catholic Charities of Orangeburg and Midlands may be turned to in an emergency.
+Churches in the Orangeburg and Midlands region may be turned to in an emergency.
 While financial aid for paying utility bills or rent is rare, case managers may have referrals.
 Other support includes clothing, transitional housing, and even free dental care from Midlands Save a Smile.
 Some churches also operate low cost thrift stores.
 Read more.

 The Orangeburg County Salvation Army is a non-profit agency that provides prescription expense assistance, food pantry, and rent or utility bill assistance.
 But the main focus is on ending poverty, and giving people the tools they need to help themselves.
 Whether it is a job, information on how to save money, and general counseling, services are provided.
 The site is at 813 Nottingham St, Orangeburg, South Carolina 29115, telephone (803) 534-6805, or learn more.